LambdaTest/lambdatest-accessibility-cypress-v9/README.md

-# Step-by-Step guide to trigger your Selenium tests using Accessibility Tool
+# Step-by-Step guide to trigger your Cypress v09 tests using Accessibility Tool

 ## Prerequisites